Original air date: February 10, 1992

 - Ontological Mystery: IN SPACE!

-- Patrick Stewart Speech: Even suffering from amnesia, Picard manages one of these, because that's one of his skills.
+- Patrick Stewart Speech: Even suffering from amnesia, Picard manages one of these when refusing to eradicate a defenseless enemy.

-- Reverse Whodunnit: Of a sort: We viewers know that this MacDuff guy isn't part of the crew, and this war with the Lysians is a fabrication.
+- Reverse Whodunnit: While we don't know the exact circumstances, we do know that this MacDuff guy isn't part of the crew, and this war with the Lysians is a fabrication.
 We just don't know what's really going on or how he figures into it.

 - She Cleans Up Nicely: Ro looks pretty good in a dress.
 Riker certainly thinks so.